 In addition to the deep commitment of Behavioral Health Services and partners in Mental Health San Francisco and Our City Our Home, DPH has also proactivity applied for and received grant funding to provide dedicated service capacity for individuals impacted by the criminal justice system.
 In 2019, DPH was awarded a grant through the Board of State and Community Corrections (BSCC) Proposition 47.
+The

-The program funded through this grant, Supporting Treatment and Reducing Recidivism (STARR), provides triage and assessment and connections to care for individuals with behavioral health needs being diverted from/exiting custody or with a history with the criminal justice system.
+&lt;sup>16 Content provided by the Department of Public Health, FY 20-21 program funded through this grant, Supporting Treatment and Reducing Recidivism (STARR), provides triage and assessment and connections to care for individuals with behavioral health needs being diverted from/exiting custody or with a history with the criminal justice system.
 The grant funds have allowed for civil service staffing to assess and refer individuals to care and provide an increase in detox and residential treatment beds, adding 50 new beds in the system, as well as capacity for 70 individuals to receive low threshold and client centered case management services.
 The overall goal is to reduce incarceration and recidivism by bolstering city-wide initiatives focused on jail diversion, recovery, and community reentry.